-The USC Chan Division of Occupational Science and Occupational Therapy Affirms Its Continued Commitment to Training in Ayres Sensory Integration® With These Unique Advanced Training Programs
+The USC Chan Division of Occupational Science and Occupational Therapy Affirms Its Continued Commitment to Training in Sensory Integration With These Unique Advanced Training Programs

-Ayres Sensory Integration (ASI)® was originally developed by Faculty Emeritus A. Jean Ayres, PhD, OTR, who was both an occupational therapist and an educational psychologist.
-Dr. Ayres developed a theoretical framework, a set of standardized tests, and a clinical approach for the identification and remediation of sensory integration problems in children.
-Her publications on sensory integration span a 30-year period from the 1960s through the 1980s, and include psychometric studies, as well as clinical trials and single case series.
+Sensory Integration was originally developed by USC Faculty Emeritus A. Jean Ayres PhD, OTR, who was both an occupational therapist and an educational psychologist.
+Dr. Ayres developed a theoretical framework, a set of standardized tests and a clinical approach for the identification and remediation of sensory integration problems in children.
+Her publications on sensory integration span a 30-year period from the 1960s through the 1980s, and include psychometric studies as well as clinical trials and single-case series.

 USC Chan Sensory Integration Continuing Education (CE) Certificate Program

 Participants: The USC Chan Sensory Integration Continuing Education (CE) Certificate Program is open to occupational therapists registered in the United States or occupational therapists who received their degrees from accredited occupational therapy programs.
 CE Course 1 (only) is also open to non-OTs.

 Course Format: USC Sensory Integration Continuing Education (CE) courses will be offered in-person and online beginning August 2016.
 In-person CE courses will occur in locations across the US and internationally.

 Overview: To obtain the USC Sensory Integration Continuing Education (CE) Certificate, participants must complete 100 contact hours within the following: CE Course 1 (30 hours); CE Course 2 (21 hours); CE Course 3 (21 hours); and Special Topics in Sensory Integration (28 hours).

 USC Sensory Integration Hands-On Clinical Training Program (OT 610)